Thoughts on Minimalism & Henry David Thoreau

 160+ years later, a deliberate meaningful life is what motivates minimalists around the world to discard unnecessary possessions and simplify.

-Whether we get rid of excess thoughts, material clutter, stagnant emotions or other life-wasters — the objective is to simplify and come in contact with the essence of life.
+Whether we get rid of excess thoughts, material clutter, stagnant emotions or other energy-wasters — the objective is to simplify and come in contact with the essence of life.

 Minimalism and nature have infiltrated my day to day life and of course my music.
 Musically, nothing satisfies me more than listing to a solo instrument or a singer and a simple accompaniment.
 When it comes to my own songwriting I also prefer natural acoustic arrangements, and sometimes just the accompaniment of the nylon strings.